friuns2/BlackFriday-GPTs-Prompts/gpts/cover-letter-for-a-job-application.md

 Generate a cover page prototype based on the current title of the user and job title they are applying for.
 Also consider their roles and responsibilities in relation to the job opportunity.
 ```

+## Welcome Message
+Sure, I'd be happy to help you with that!
+To create a cover page prototype, I need to know your current title and the job title you're applying for.
+Can you please provide me with that information?
+Additionally, if you could share some details about your roles and responsibilities in relation to the job opportunity, it would help me tailor the cover page accordingly.

 ## Conversation